coq/coq/doc/sphinx/proof-engine/ltac.rst

 A tactic execution can be timed:

-.. tacn:: time @string @expr
+.. tacn:: time @string @ltac_expr
    :name: time

-   evaluates :n:`@expr` and displays the running time of the tactic expression, whether it fails or succeeds.
+   evaluates :n:`@ltac_expr` and displays the running time of the tactic expression, whether it fails or succeeds.
 In case of several successes, the time for each successive run is displayed.
 Time is in seconds and is machine-dependent.
 The :n:`@string` argument is optional.
 When provided, it is used to identify this particular